iamisha/BESE-II-Day-Routine/README.md

-This is the 2nd sem software(day) routine created with the concept of table
+This is the 2nd sem software(day) routine created with the concepts of table